cape-town-testing/meetup/2017-Q2/README.md

 - Submitted by Susmitha Chinnamalreddy
   Thank you all!!
 I enjoyed the meetup and learnt something.
 See you at the next one...

+  Other Feedbac solicited on the night:

+- “Liked and enjoyed the meet up.
+Would it be possible for more interactions in future?
+Finding out where the audience is  from and what they do?
+Getting people more comfortable with each other forming more of a community?”

+- “Most notable of the latest meetup was the insightful intro into the world of pen testing, the demo / ride along / hack my Mac was a unique way of presenting the topic”

+- “Topics had good variety (from strategy -> specific testing techniques); too much Q&A”

+- “I really enjoyed the topic of the brains responses.
+It was a very interesting take on things and gave me a better way of thinking about my own test strategies.
+Thanks you Cape Town Test Meet up Team.”

+- “Liked and enjoyed the meet up.
+Would it be possible for more interactions in future?
+Finding out where the audience is from and what they do?
+Getting people more comfortable with each other forming more of a community?”

+- “Just loved it”

+- “Good networking opportunity however there seems to be a hierarchy of who’s who in the CPT testing sphere.”

+- “The first guy who spoke, I wasn’t feeling it though he raises some pertinent issues with regards to the psychology / mind set of a tester”

+- “Aveshan’s team, when they spoke, it was mentioned that the dev’s do UAT.
+A bit concerning in that, that indicates a clear misunderstanding of UAT or the incorrect term was used to described the testing that their dev’s do.
+The dev’s did they that they did develop a framework that can simulate their transactions and freeze time to enable them to fast forward and go back in time.
+I thought that was really cool.
+However, I’m of the opinion that QA should own and develop the framework or at minimum be providing the dev’s with the framework specification.
+That’s just my opinion…”

+- It was the perfect venue for the meet up and there were brilliant speakers.

 ### Next meeting date and time: